 Knowing Him in our sin

 How do we know God in our sin?
 Paul states in Romans 8:28 God works for the good of those who love him.
-Nothing in our lives is exempt from this working, so even in our sin God has the capacity to turn it toward our good.
+Nothing in our lives is exempt from this working, so even in our sin, God can turn it toward our good.
 Our established flesh pattern regarding sin is to try and hide it, just as Adam and Eve tried to hide from God after they sinned in the garden.
-We are so reluctant to invite God into our sin and yet this is the very place He desires to be welcomed.
-If we in fact knew His true character and nature, we would run to Him rather than away from Him and hide.
+We are so reluctant to invite God into our sin, and yet this is the very place He desires to be welcomed.
+If we, in fact, knew His true character and nature, we would run to Him rather than away from Him and hide.

-Sin is, on one hand, simply a choice against God; on the other hand it has multiple layers of complexity.
-After processing our shame as a result of our sin, there is great opportunity for us.
+Sin is, on the one hand, simply a choice against God; on the other hand, it has multiple layers of complexity.
+After processing our shame as a result of our sin, there is a great opportunity for us.
 The Holy Spirit will come at our invitation to transform our experience into something good.
-Because of our relationship with the Holy Spirit (don’t forget, He’s not a dove but a real person), we know He desires to impart His revelation specifically where it is needed.
+Because of our relationship with the Holy Spirit, as a real person, we know He desires to impart His revelation specifically where it is needed.
 We can trust Him with our heart.
 We can rest knowing that He will reveal our sin along with the reasons why we continue to struggle in it.
-The result is a change in our knowing (true definition of repentance) which will result in a change in our doing.
+The result is a change in our knowing, which will result in a change in our doing.

 For many years my own heart has been so aware of the presence of mercy rather than grace.
-I have frequently stated to others, often receiving looks of confusion, that I want to be less dependent on mercy.
+I have frequently stated to others, that I want to be less dependent on mercy.
 I know I will always be dependent on grace which is the receiving of what I don’t deserve.
-Mercy however, is not receiving of what I do deserve.
-My heart is so often humbled and drawn closer to God as He makes me aware of the ever present mercy available to the brokenness of my soul.
-My constant prayer is to be less dependent on mercy, meaning I am requiring less of it because of the decrease of sin in my heart.
+Mercy, however, is not receiving of what I do deserve.
+My heart is so often humbled and drawn closer to God as He makes me aware of the ever-present mercy available to the brokenness of my soul.
+My constant prayer is to be less dependent on mercy because of the decrease of sin in my heart.
 It has been my awareness of God’s mercy, rather than the law, which consistently draws me back to Him.
 Tears frequently come to my eyes when His mercy floods my being.

-So, how can I receive His mercy, realizing how He is drawing me unto Himself in my sin, if I don’t know Him?
-In my present, limited capacity to comprehend God, it is perplexing at times to know God in His incredible righteousness and holiness, and yet also as One who desires deep, abiding intimacy.
+How can I receive His mercy, realizing drawing near to Him in my sin, if I don’t know Him?
+It is perplexing at times knowing God’s incredible righteousness and holiness, and yet also knowing that He desires a deep, abiding intimacy with me.
 Thankfully He knows me and my limitations.
-My lack of comprehending the fullness of Him does not cause me to stand afar off but actually motivates me to know Him better.
-Because I have known Him in times of incredible intimacy, I know I can always approach the Lord in my times of sin or lack of comprehension.
-As illustrated in the story of Esther, I know the Lord will always extend His scepter allowing me to approach Him because of the work on the Cross of my Beloved.
+My lack of comprehending the fullness of Him does not cause me to stand afar off but motivates me to know Him better.
+Because I have known Him in times of incredible intimacy, I know I can always approach the Lord in my times of sin or confusion.
+As illustrated in the story of Esther, I know the Lord will always extend His scepter allowing me to approach His throne because of the work of the Cross of my Beloved.

 What is your relational response or reaction to God when you sin?
 Do you pull yourself away or draw closer?
 How does God’s mercy impact your daily life?
 When we understand how great our sin is, then we will understand how great our Savior is and the mercy He imparts.